Electrical Panel Replacement in Morrison, Colorado

 Does Morrison lose power during high-wind events?

 Morrison sits at the mouth of Bear Creek Canyon where the foothills meet the plains.
 High-wind events and storms can cause power outages.
 A manual transfer switch lets you run a generator safely without backfeeding the grid.
-Backfeeding without a transfer switch is illegal in Colorado and dangerous to utility line workers.
+Backfeeding without a transfer switch violates electrical code and is dangerous to utility line workers.

 Do you serve Indian Hills from Morrison?